What ages and grades are BoomWriter best suited for?

 The one issue here, however, will be if you want to publish these stories because you'll have two first names making one student account (as opposed to a first and last name).
 As a simple writing project though, this approach should work just fine.

 Can parents and families be involved with BoomWriter?

 Teachers can invite the parents of their students to register on the BoomWriter Parent App where they will be able to view their child's BoomWriter writing portfolio and access other parent-focused areas of BoomWriter.
 Learn more about the Parent App.

 Can multiple teachers include students in writing activities and work together conducting projects?

 Any teacher registered to a particular school can include students registered on that same account into an assignment.
 On BoomWriter, students are registered to the school account and not just the individual teacher’s account.
-However, individual projects can only be managed by a single teacher - a Books project 'belongs' to a teacher and only that teacher can access and approve any student entries for it.
+However, individual projects can only be managed by a single teacher - a Story project 'belongs' to a teacher and only that teacher can access and approve any student entries for it.

 Can teachers create their own story starts?